gitGNU/gnu_kenozooid/doc/hacking/uc.rst

 profile file, logbook file; optional dive data (time of dive, minimum temperature, buddy, dive site)

-The use case is about storing dive information in dive logbook - while dive profile information is copied (or calculated) from some dive profile file (dive computer backup file), then the types of data being copied is strictly limited below.
+The use case is about storing dive information in dive logbook - while dive data like duration or maximum depth is extracted (or calculated) from some dive profile (i.e. contained in dive computer backup file), then the types of data being copied is strictly limited below.
 Data copying functionality could be provided by other use case (if ever).

 Data, which can be extracted (calculated) from dive profile